yanailab/celseq2/README.md

 celseq2 --configfile /path/to/wonderful_CEL-Seq2_config.yaml
 ```

-In addition, it is straightforward to run the pipeline of `celseq2` by
+Alternatively, it is straightforward to run the pipeline of `celseq2` by
 submitting jobs to cluster, as `celseq2` is built on top of `snakemake` which is
 a powerful workflow management framework.
 For example, in login node on server,
 user could run the following command to submit jobs to computing nodes.
 Here it